 Next, discuss what happens to change the character of their world.
 This is the inciting incident and it is a pivotal point to drive the storyline and plot.

 After introducing the character and the inciting incident, each paragraph uses cause-effect storytelling to outline the key scenes of the story.
 This should include the main conflicts, plot twists and turning points.
 Not all secondary characters need introductions, but some will.

 Ending the Synopsis

 The final paragraph of the synopsis tells how the story ends.
 Do not leave the reader hanging.
 Remember, this document is not a marketing blurb and it’s not designed to drive reader sales.
-Instead, consider it as part of a pitch to a literary agent, and they will want to see how the story finishes before deciding if they want to work with you.
+Instead, consider it as part of a pitch to a literary agent.
+They will want to see how the story finishes before deciding if they want to work with you.

 Point of View of the Synopsis

 Typically, writers use in the third person for a synopsis.
 They also use the present tense.
 If the book uses a first-person POV, you can indicate that in the synopsis, but keep the overall writing in the third person.

-Even though a synopsis is short, it does need to capture the emotions of the characters and their arc throughout the story.
-Avoid wordiness, but don't make it too dry either.
+Even though a synopsis is short, it needs to capture the emotions of the characters and their arc throughout the story.
+Avoid wordiness, but don’t make it too dry either.
 Otherwise, you’ll put off potential clients or publishers.

 This is easier to do when you delve into the emotions of the main characters.
 With every plot twist and advancement, pull in the main characters and explain how they reacted or how the incident changed them.

 Complex Settings in a Synopsis